RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Portfolio.md

 This project will try to monitor the weather phenomenon (such as temperature, humidity, light, ...) to predict such storms.

 ## Board selection
-For our project, we had a STM32L4 available which needs to be the brain.
-Furthermore, a seeed XIAO nRF52840 board is provided to be used as BLE module.
-Although, the seeed XIAO nRF52840 has a MCU with 10 available IO's.
-Thus, if we count our required IO's and peripherals there is a change to use the seeed instead of an extra STM32 to act as the brain.
 ![[block diagram.pdf]]
 As can be observed from the block diagram there is need for:
 - four IO's,